negrutiu/nsis-install-plugin/README.md

 # Related topics

 - At the time of writing, the `windows-2025` runner image comes with no NSIS installation.
-You can use the [negrutiu/nsis-install](https://github.com/marketplace/actions/install-negrutiu-nsis) action to install an NSIS fork on the runner.
+You can use the [negrutiu/nsis-install](https://github.com/marketplace/actions/install-negrutiu-nsis) action to install NSIS on the runner.